 Dr. Graeme P. Herd

-Before joining the GCMC Graeme Herd was a Professor of International Relations and founding Director of the School of Government, and Associate Dean, Faculty of Business, University of Plymouth, UK (2013-14), where he set up the ‘Centre for Seapower and Strategy’ at the Britannia Royal Naval Academy, Dartmouth.
-During his doctoral studies on seventeenth century Russian military and diplomatic history he studied at the Institute of Soviet/Russian History, Soviet/Russian Academy of Sciences in Moscow as a British Council Scholar, 1991-1992.
-He has an MA in History-Classical Studies University of Aberdeen (1989), and a PhD in Russian history, University of Aberdeen (1995).
+Before joining the GCMC Graeme was appointed Professor of International Relations and founding Director of the School of Government, and Associate Dean, Faculty of Business, University of Plymouth, UK (2013-14).
+He established the ‘Centre for Seapower and Strategy’ at the Britannia Royal Naval Academy, Dartmouth.
+He has an MA in History-Classical Studies from the University of Aberdeen (1989), and a PhD in Russian history, University of Aberdeen (1995).

-- Graeme P. Herd and John Kriendler (eds.), Understanding NATO in the 21st Century: Alliance Strategies, Security and Global Governance (London and New York: Routledge, 2013).
+Understanding NATO in the 21st Century: Alliance Strategies, Security and Global Governance, ed.
+John Kriendler, (London and New York: Routledge, 2013).

-- Graeme P. Herd (ed.), Great Powers and Strategic Stability in the 21st Century: Competing Visions of World Order (London: Routledge, 2010).
+Great Powers and Strategic Stability in the 21st Century: Competing Visions of World Order, ed.
+Graeme P. Herd (London: Routledge, 2010).

-- Paul Dukes, Graeme P. Herd, and Jarmo Kotilaine.
-Stuarts and Romanovs: The Rise and Fall of a Special Relationship (Dundee: Dundee University Press, 2009).
+with Paul Dukes and Jarmo Kotilaine, Stuarts and Romanovs: The Rise and Fall of a Special Relationship (Dundee: Dundee University Press, 2009).

 “Renewed Transatlantic Responses towards China: Identifying Common Ground,” Marshall Center Perspectives, No. 18 (November 2020).

 “Conclusions,” per Concordiam: Journal of European Security Defense Issues 10, No. 3, 2020: 62-63.